pulp/plugin_template/README.md

 First, look at the [overview](https://docs.pulpproject.org/en/3.0/nightly/plugins/plugin-writer/first-plugin.html#understanding-models) of Pulp Models to understand how Pulp fits these pieces together.

-Bootstrapping created three new endpoints (remote, and content).
+Bootstrapping created various new endpoints (e.g. remote, repository and content).
 Additional information should be added to these to tell Pulp how to handle your content.

-For each of these three endpoints, the bootstrap has created a `model`, a `serializer` and a `viewset`.
+For each of these endpoints, the bootstrap has created a `model`, a `serializer` and a `viewset`.
 The [model](https://docs.djangoproject.com/en/2.1/topics/db/models/) is how the data is stored in the database.
 The [serializer](http://www.django-rest-framework.org/api-guide/serializers/) converts complex data to easily parsable types (XML, JSON).
 The [viewset](http://www.django-rest-framework.org/api-guide/viewsets/) provides the handlers to serve/receive the serialized data.